jetstream-cloud/js2docs/docs/ui/cli/manage.md

 ### Suspending and resuming

 Another option for conserving *some* SUs is suspending your instance.
 Suspending is similar to closing the lid on your laptop.
-We generally do not recommend using suspend, but if you opt to use it, we would recommend only using it when you want to conserve some SUs but plan to come back to work with your VM soon.
+We generally do not recommend using suspend, but if you opt to use it, we would recommend only using it when you want to conserve some SUs but plan to come back to work with your VM very soon.

     openstack server suspend my-server-name-or-UUID